-1) Spacious and well-maintained roads is what turns this trip into pleasant and gratifying.
+1) Spacious and well-maintained roads are what turns this trip pleasant and gratifying.

-Well isn’t it what we look out in any trip?
+Well isn’t it what we look out for on any trip?
 Srisailam roads make us visit again and again.
-At least for most part.
-After Exit 14, roads might be just two lane both ways but hold tight, its just getting better soon.
-Riding on NH765 for 5 hours is never boring, for the first part thru little villages and green farms and later it is most beautiful valleys and mountain views.
-Moreover, the road signs are precise and decently placed so you wont miss a road and no, you wont be stranded in the middle of thick Nallamala Forests.
+At least for the most part.
+After Exit 14, roads might be just two-lane both ways but hold tight, it’s just getting better soon.
+Riding on NH765 for 5 hours is never boring, for the first part thru little villages and green farms and later it is the most beautiful valleys and mountain views.
+Moreover, the road signs are precise and decently placed so you won’t miss a road, and no, you won’t be stranded in the middle of thick Nallamala Forests.

 Be ready to pay at least Rs.250 as tolls for a 4 wheeler per round trip.

 2) Look for no pit-stops.
 There aren’t any.
 Feel free though 🙂